 Your name:

 Pupil's name:

 Your relationship to the pupil:

 Address:

 Postcode:

 Day time telephone number:

 Evening telephone number:

 Email address:

 Please give details of your complaint (including dates, names of witnesses etc)

 to allow the matter to be fully investigated:

-to anow the matter to be runy investigated.
+What are the site of the second state of the second receive your complaint?
 What action, if any, have you already taken to try and resolve your complaint?
 (Who did you speak to and what was the response)?
 What actions do you feel might resolve the problem at this stage?
 Are you attaching any paperwork?
 If so, please give details.

 Signature:

 Date:

 Official use:

 Date form received:

 Date acknowledgement sent:

 Acknowledgement sent by:

 Complaint referred to:

 Date:

 Date of final response: